Girvan

-Girvan (Inbhir Gharbhain, "mouth of the River Girvan") is a burgh and harbour town in Carrick, South Ayrshire, Scotland.
+Girvan (Inbhir Gharbhain, "mouth of the River Girvan") is a harbour town and burgh in Carrick, South Ayrshire, Scotland.
 Girvan is situated on the east coast of the Firth of Clyde, with a population of about 6,450.
 It lies 21 mi south of Ayr, and 29 mi north of Stranraer, the main ferry port from Scotland to Northern Ireland.

 Deriving its name from the river which runs through the landscape the etymology of Girvan has possible Brythonic origins, related to the Welsh: Gearafon or Gwyrddafon, "river flowing through the green flourishing place, from afon or avon, a river, and Gwyrdd, green, flourishing".

 History

 Prehistory and archaeology

 The earliest evidence of human habitation in the Girvan area dates to the Mesolithic.

 Between 1996 and 1998, archaeological investigations were undertaken by GUARD archaeology (then part of the University of Glasgow) as part of an expansion of the William Grant & Sons distillery.
 This work discovered several burnt mounds that dated to the later third millennium/early second millennium BC and an Iron Age trackway.
 They also discovered a medieval moated enclosure, which is a house or compound surrounded by a moat.
 These are usually the homes of minor aristocracy but are rare in Scotland (of the roughly 5400 known from mainland Britain, only ~120 are in Scotland).
 It is surmised that it might have belong to the Bruce family group, either a relative or a supporter and that it was likely that the house would have been known to Robert the Bruce, as he was born at Turnberry.

 Two Roman camps lie half a mile (0.8 km) north of the estuary of the Water of Girvan in level fields of Girvan Mains Farm.
 The discovery of a fragment of a late first-century glass vessel in the primary ditch-fill of the second camp, combined with the almost square plan of the first, makes it entirely reasonable to assume that these were bases used by the forces of Agricola during the campaigns 78-84 AD mentioned by Tacitus in (de Vita Agricolae, cap xxiv) as relating to a possible descent upon Ireland.
 The provision of a beach head at either site would have allowed the camps to fulfill the function of a base for Agricolan combined army and naval operations around the Scottish coast.